mustafaucan/DesignPatterns/README.md

-The .NET Implementation of the Saga Template
+# The .NET Implementation of the Saga Pattern

 Definition: